DogcraftNet/DogcraftPlugins/Dogcraft-Claims.md

 /claimprefs claim_notify off
 ```

 Toggles the action bar messages you see when walking into or out of a claim ("Entering PlayerName's claim", "Leaving claim").
 On by default.
+If the claim has a name set (via `/claimname`), it's appended in quotes — e.g. "Entering PlayerName's claim \"Base\"" or "Leaving claim \"Base\"".

 ### Owner enter/leave alerts